Federal Bureau of Investigation: Faulty bullet analysis

 For over 40 years, the FBI crime lab in Quantico had believed that lead alloys used in bullets had unique chemical signatures.
 It was analyzing the bullets with the goal of matching them chemically, not only to a single batch of ammunition coming out of a factory, but also to a single box of bullets.
 The National Academy of Sciences conducted an 18-month independent review of comparative bullet-lead analysis.
 In 2003, its National Research Council published a report whose conclusions called into question 30 years of FBI testimony.
 It found the analytic model used by the FBI for interpreting results was deeply flawed, and the conclusion, that bullet fragments could be matched to a box of ammunition, was so overstated that it was misleading under the rules of evidence.
 One year later, the FBI decided to stop conducting bullet lead analyses.

 After a 60 Minutes/The Washington Post investigation in November 2007, two years later, the Bureau agreed to identify, review, and release all pertinent cases, and notify prosecutors about cases in which faulty testimony was given.

 Technology

 In 2012, the FBI formed the National Domestic Communications Assistance Center to develop technology for assisting law enforcement with technical knowledge regarding communication services, technologies, and electronic surveillance.

+January 6 United States Capitol attack

+An FBI informant who participated in the January 6 United States Capitol attack on democratic institutions in Washington D.C. later testified in support of the Proud boys, who were part of the plot.
+Revelations about the informant raised fresh questions about intelligence failures by the FBI before the riot.
+According to the Brennan Center and United States Senate committees, the FBI's response to white supremacist violence was "woefully inadequate".
+The FBI has long been suspected to have turned a blind eye towards right-wing extremists while disseminating "conspiracy theories" on the origin of SARS-CoV-2.